Phenomenology of Holography via Quantum Coherence on Causal Horizons

-Because the eventual full theory must be independent of a classical definite background, we will insist that space-time cannot be measured without specifying an answer to the ``relative to what?'' question, just as a gravitational potential cannot be defined locally without a reference to another observer.
+Because the eventual full theory must be independent of a classical definite background, we will insist that space-time cannot be measured without specifying an answer to the \!\!\;``relative to what?''\! question, just as a gravitational potential cannot be defined locally without a reference to another observer.
 This leads us to the first guiding principle of our experimental design: \begin{enumerate}[left=\parindent ..
-2.167\parindent] \item All causal horizons are universal boundaries of coherent quantum information, where the decoherence of space-time happens for the observer. \end{enumerate} This is posited as an alternative to the Verlinde-Zurek postulate about the universality of metric fluctuations on horizons.
-Similar to Verlinde-Zurek, we take the view that the coherent states on the 't~Hooft black hole horizon must analogously also apply to causal diamonds in flat space-time (conformal Killing horizons).
-The ``fast scrambling'' on the boundaries of causal diamonds in the Banks-Fischler HST framework may be akin to transitions between coherent states and decohered ones in the 't~Hooft model.
-Decoherence and scrambling are of course different processes, but their effects are interrelated, and the connection between them is an interesting topic for further research\,\cite{Lowe_2016}.
-In general, there is robust, increasing awareness that in solving the black hole information problem, the community needs to elucidate the nonlocality of quantum mechanical states on causal horizon scales, and that a quantum theory of space-time should start with a formulation based on Hilbert spaces instead of field theory~\cite{Lowe_2006,Giddings_2004,*Giddings_2019,Giddings_2019_,*Giddings2020,*Giddings2022,Nomura:2012cx,Cao:2017hrv}.
+2.167\parindent] \item All causal horizons are universal boundaries of coherent quantum information, where the decoherence of space-time happens for the observer. \end{enumerate} This is posited as an alternative to the Verlinde-Zurek postulate on the universality of metric fluctuations on horizons.
+Similar to Verlinde-Zurek, we insist that quantum uncertainties on the black hole horizon must analogously apply to causal diamonds in flat space-time (conformal Killing horizons), but retain 't~Hooft's coherent states on causal horizons instead of mapping them onto metric fluctuations.
+This picture is consistent with the increasing robust awareness that in solving the black hole information problem, the community needs to elucidate the nonlocality of quantum mechanical states on causal horizon scales, and that a quantum theory of space-time should start with an emergent formulation based on Hilbert spaces instead of local field theoretic perturbations on a background~\cite{Giddings_2004,*Giddings_2019,Giddings_2019_,*Giddings2020,*Giddings2022,Nomura:2012cx,Cao:2017hrv,Lowe_2006}.
+The background independence of space-time might be intricately related to its non-local realism.
+The idea of (de)coherence on general Killing horizons\,--- and not just black hole horizons\,--- fits in with several other compelling theoretical studies at the intersection of quantum mechanics and space-time.
+For example, the ``fast scrambling'' near causal diamond boundaries in the Banks-Fischler HST framework may be akin to transitions between coherent states and decohered ones near black hole horizons in the 't~Hooft model.
+Decoherence and scrambling are of course different processes, but their effects are interrelated, and the connection between them is an interesting topic for further research\,\cite{Lowe_2016,Touil_2021}.
+Another hint that an event horizon is not necessary for the quantum information decoherence usually associated with black holes comes from the fact that Hawking radiation itself does not actually require an event horizon and only needs an apparent horizon defined by a local observer~\cite{VISSER_2003,Wondrak_2023}. \endgroup